laravel/envoyer-docs/src/quick-start.md

 ![Manual Import](img/import-manual.png)
 ## Deployments

-The final part of your journey to zero-downtime deployments is configuring what should happen during the deployment itself.
+The final part of your journey to zero downtime deployments is configuring what should happen during the deployment itself.

 Envoyer provides a lot of flexibility and control over your deployments - you can read more about that in the [hooks](/projects/deployment-hooks.html) section, but for your first deployment, there are only two things to consider.